 Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 This film project utilizes historical cartography and GIS to create a time-lapse animation of Istanbul’s urban development over millennia.
 It illustrates three significant periods: Byzantine rule (330AD-1453), Ottoman rule (1453-1923), and modern metropolitan growth (1923-present).
 The animation visualizes changing coastlines and showcases the evolution of 200 archaeological sites, churches, aqueduct routes, and early Roman roads.
 Viewers can explore the film with the accompanying soundtrack or pause the map and zoom into a high-resolution map of individual places.
-VIEW PUBLICATION
+VIEW PROJECT >

 Civil Rights Rebellion in the Essex County Jail